alexofceaser85/RecipeHub/README.md

 1. Clone Project to Visual Studio
 2. Publish Database using Database.publish.xml in PublishScripts folder of Database.
 3. Open `Database>PopulateDB.sql`, then run the script with `ctrl+shift+e` to clear the database and load dummy data.
+   - Dummy data includes three users: `MasterChef`, `Onion_King`, and `hotlava77`.
+Each have different pantries, and all thre use `password` for their password.
    - If you don't want to load the dummy data, manually add the following rows to the `MeasurementTypes` table:
      - typeId - name
      - 1 - Quantity
      - 2 - Mass
      - 3 - Volume
 5. Run Server
 6. Run Either Desktop Client or Web Client